 Cancelled Co-Op Mode

-Fable was originally going to have a co-op mode.
-Four players (one hero and three sidekicks) would be able to work together to complete unique quests.
+A cancelled co-op mode would have allowed four players (one hero and three sidekicks) to be able to work together to complete unique quests.
 This feature was canceled in March 2004 due to limited time.

 In Fable, you play as a young lad who watches his entire village and family get murdered at the hands of bandits.
 Just as it seems you are about to meet a similar fate, a man by the name of " Maze" saves you and decides to take you in.
 As it turns out Maze is the head of a guild that trains people to becomes "heroes",after a few years in the guild your character is ready to go out into the world a hero, whether or not you decide to become a noble Savior to the downtrodden or a killer of thousands is up to you.
 As the game progresses, you learn that not all of your family was slain and that both your sister and mother are still alive, you also learn that your character is the last of a legendary bloodline that can unlock the power of an ancient sword, a sword that can destroy the world.
 After a heated battle between your character and Jack Of Blades, an evil character who seeks the destruction of the world for not worshiping him in the past, you can decide whether or not you want to keep the sword, at a great personal cost, or to cast it into oblivion.